prateeksawhney97/Advanced-Lane-Finding-P2/Advanced-Lane-Finding-P2.md

 #### 1. Briefly state how you computed the camera matrix and distortion coefficients.
 Provide an example of a distortion corrected calibration image.

+The first step in the pipeline is to undistort the camera.
+Some images of a 9x6 chessboard are given and are distorted.
+Our task is to find the Chessboard corners an plot them.
+For this, after loading the images we calibrate the camera.
+Open CV functions like findChessboardCorners(), drawChessboardCorners() and calibrateCamera() help us do this.

 ##### Distortion Corrected Calibrated Image:

 ![input](https://user-images.githubusercontent.com/34116562/49130314-4d274d80-f2f9-11e8-8ef8-c6697e9ff4c5.png)